joegattnet/joegatt.net/README.md

-<h3>Infrastructure</h3>
+<h3>Architecture</h3>
-<p>The site runs on an Apache server using a MySQL databse.
+<p>The site runs on an Apache server using a MySQL database.
 Pages are pre-built using Perl and PHP into HTML or SHTML.
 No dynamic content is served except for registering/signing in.
 Additionally, Varnish caching sits in front of Apache.
 </p><h3>Directory structure</h3>
 <p>All directories that are paralleled in the site structure sit at the root - other directories are inside /_etc.
 </p><h3>URL rewrites</h3>